SHIP HEALTHCARE logo

 Disability Employment Support

-We operate four Green Farm facilities (as of March 2024), which provide hydroponic vegetable farming as part of Type B continuous employment support projects for individuals with disabilities.
-These facilities handle the entire process from cultivation to sales, creating a sustainable self-reliance support model while also contributing to ethical consumption awareness, local production, and regional industry development.
+We operate five Green Farm facilities (as of March 2025), which provide hydroponic vegetable farming as part of Type B continuous employment support projects for individuals with disabilities.
+These facilities handle the entire process from cultivation to sales, creating a sustainable self-reliance support model while also contributing to ethical consumption awareness, local production and regional industry development.

 KPI: Number of Support Facilities/Participants